Preparing and Submitting

 In order to ensure that all content published by MedEdPORTAL is accessible and unaltered in perpetuity, any submissions created or hosted on a web-based platform must be packaged as an offline file and uploaded at submission for eventual distribution via the MedEdPORTAL site.
 MedEdPORTAL will not accept links to required content.

-All submitting authors must complete the MedEdPORTAL submission form hosted at ScholarOne Manuscripts.
-There are no fees associated with submission processing and/or publishing.
+All submitting authors must complete the MedEdPORTAL submission form hosted at Editorial Manager.
+There are no fees associated with submission, processing and/or publishing.
 As part of this process, authors must read and acknowledge the MedEdPORTAL Submission Agreement.

 All submissions are screened by MedEdPORTAL staff to ensure they meet minimal scholarship requirements outlined in the Submission Standards, Scholarly Criteria, Educational Summary Report, and Appendices sections above.
 If a submission does not meet these requirements and standards, staff may return it to the authors for revision.
 Authors are encouraged to rectify all screening concerns as soon as possible to avoid delays in processing.